ossimlabs/omar-common/docs/install-guide/omar-common.md

 ### SELINUX Configuration

-If SELINUX is running you must enable the boolean flag
+If SELINUX is running you are installing on an OS and not a docker then you must enable the boolean flag

 **httpd\_can\_network_connect**